youssef-mansor/TheAgentCompany/workspaces/tasks/neural-network-general/task.md

-# Verilog Neural Network Implementation and Testing

-## Step 1: Implement a Neural Network in Verilog
-Design a synthesizable neural network module in Verilog that implements the following Python model:
+build a synthesizable neural network in verilog that matches this tiny python model:

 ```python
 import torch